 So let's have a look and see if the longer term performance of the company has been in line with the underlying business' progress.

 Given that Novatti Group didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
-Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
-That's because fast revenue growth can be easily extrapolated to forecast profits, often of considerable size.
+When a company doesn't make profits, we'd generally expect to see good revenue growth.
+As you can imagine, fast revenue growth, when maintained, often leads to fast profit growth.